secureCodeBox/documentation/docs/architecture/01_introduction_and_goals.md

 ## Quality Goals {#_quality_goals}

 Below, the most important qualities are described that this project strives for.
-The qualities are categorized using the [ISO 25010](https://iso25000.com/index.php/en/iso-25000-standards/iso-25010) standard.
-Most of these qualities are derived from [this](https://docs.securecodebox.io/blog/2021/07/20/the-architecture-of-securecodebox-v2) blog post.
-For the entire list of quality-goals see [Quality Requirements](./functional/quality-requirements)
+The qualities are categorized using the [ISO 25010][iso-25010] standard.
+Most of these qualities are derived from blog post [The Architecture of secureCodeBox v2][blog-architecture].
+For the entire list of quality-goals see [Quality Requirements](/docs/architecture/quality_requirements).

 | **Category**           | **Quality**          | **Description**                                                      | **Scenario** |
 |------------------------|----------------------|----------------------------------------------------------------------|--------------|